molily/molily.de/_testing-angular/testing-complex-forms.md

 <aside class="margin-note">One second debounce</aside>

 This technique to reduce the amount of requests is called *debouncing*.
-Typing the username “fox” for example should send one request with “fox”, not three subsequent requests with “f”, “fo”, “fox”.
+For example, typing the username “fox” should send *one* request with “fox”, not *three* subsequent requests with “f”, “fo”, “fox”.

 The spec above submits the form immediately after filling out the fields.
 At this point in time, the asynchronous validators have been called but have not returned a value yet.
 They are still waiting for the debounce period to pass.